-Four tech giants; Facebook, Google, Twitter, Microsoft on Friday teamed up for a new open source project called the Data Transfer Project (DTP).
+Four tech giants, Facebook, Google, Twitter, and Microsoft on Friday, teamed up for a new open-source project called the Data Transfer Project (DTP).
 This project will help billions to manage their data and to move data between platforms.

-At this premature stage, the Data Transfer Project will help users of one service to use their data to sign up for an additional service with encryption.
+At this premature stage, the Data Transfer Project will help users of one service to use their data to sign up for additional services with encryption.
 “Transfer data directly from one service to another, without needing to download and re-upload it.” – In a blog post by Google.

 The existing version of the system supports data transfer for photos, contacts, e-mails, calendars, and tasks, drawing from publicly available APIs from Google, Microsoft, Twitter, Instagram, SmugMug, and Remember the Milk.
 With the new initiative, participants hope that the project will grow into a more flexible alternative to conventional APIs.